Xayvay/DrivingHistory/README.md

 # Driving History

-Driving History is a java application that will process an input file (.txt) with information based on a driver/s.
-The application will filter through the list of information and print out a new file with the driver/s name,how many miles they have drove, and their average speed.
+Driving History is a java application that can process input data based on a driver and the trips they take.
+Once processed the application will output driver data that contains the miles a driver has driven, and their average speed.
+If multiple driver information is provided.
+Then the application will output each driver with their information from descending order based on miles driven.

 # How To Deploy